Transform Your Daily Routine. Simple Ways to Bring Mindfulness to Everyday Tasks Like Drinking Tea and Washing Dishes

 Allow yourself a good length of time to prepare a pot of tea for the cup in your hands.

-- Follow each step, do each movement slowly, in mindfulness.
+- Follow each step, and do each movement slowly, in mindfulness.

 - Try not to let one detail of your movements go by without being mindful of it.
 For instance, realize that your hand lifts the pot by its handle.
 And know that you are pouring the warm fragrance of that green tea into the cup.